rozek/node-red-rest-service-examples/README.md

 ![](examples/memory-based-key-value-store.png)

 Currently, this service is accessible for everybody.
-But if you combine it with the closed web server from the [file-based web server](https://github.com/rozek/node-red-web-server-examples) examples, you may also easily create a *closed* Key-Value-Store.
+But if you combine it with the authentication and authorization mechanisms from the [Node-RED Authorization Examples](https://github.com/rozek/node-red-authorization-examples), you may also easily create a *closed* Key-Value-Store.

 ### File-based Key-Value-Store ###

 ![](examples/file-based-key-value-store.png)

 Currently, this service is accessible for everybody.
-But if you combine it with the closed web server from the [file-based web server](https://github.com/rozek/node-red-web-server-examples) examples, you may also easily create a *closed* Key-Value-Store.
+But if you combine it with the authentication and authorization mechanisms from the [Node-RED Authorization Examples](https://github.com/rozek/node-red-authorization-examples), you may also easily create a *closed* Key-Value-Store.

 ### File Management ###